 Dr. Lasfar emphasized the importance of recognizing emergency symptoms during travel.
 She also outlined frequent traveler mistakes such as:

-She recommends every traveler prepares a winter travel medical bag with:
+She recommends every traveller prepares a winter travel medical bag with:

-Doctors across specialties agree: Preventive healthcare is the key to safe, enjoyable winter travel.
-With proper vaccinations, preparation, and awareness of warning signs, travelers can significantly reduce their risk of illness and complications abroad.
+Doctors across specialities agree: preventive healthcare is the key to safe, enjoyable winter travel.
+With proper vaccinations, preparation, and awareness of warning signs, travellers can significantly reduce their risk of illness and complications abroad.

-For expert travel health consultations, vaccinations, and advice, visit your nearest Fakeeh Medicentres or Fakeeh University Hospital before traveling.
+For expert travel health consultations, vaccinations, and advice, visit your nearest Fakeeh Medicentres or Fakeeh University Hospital before travelling.

 Click Here To Learn More: https://www.emaratalyoum.com/local-section/health/2025-12-04-1.1994089